-My top recommendation for a Yoga ashram and Yoga Teacher Training program in India is Anand Prakash Yoga Ashram.
+My top recommendation for a Yoga Teacher Training program in India is Anand Prakash Yoga Ashram in Rishikesh.
 Founded by Yogrishi Vishvketu, the ashram is home to Akhanda Yoga, a system developed to encompass all of the teachings of Yoga.
 Here, you will find the authentic teachings of Yoga, taught by someone who lives and breathes the Yogic lifestyle.

 Yogrishi Vishvketu is known for his infectious laughter, playfulness, and approachable teaching style.
 He offers Western students a grounded, knowledge- and experience-based approach to Yogic spiritual life and teachings.
 Vishva-ji, as we call him, has been training in the lower Himalayas since he was 8 years old and has a PhD in Yoga Philosophy.
 I’ve known him for about 15 years, and I call him the Master of Bliss.
 You can read much more about Vishva-ji, Akhanda Yoga, and Anand Prakash Yoga Ashram in this post, The meaning of Yoga: Interview with a Master.